javiAI/AaveHealthFactor/README.md

 ALCHEMY_URL: "https://eth-mainnet.alchemyapi.io/v2/<ALCHEMY KEY>"
 NOTE: Infura does not keep track of block snapshots and therefore does not allow for forks, use Alchemy or other provider instead.

+BLOCK_NUMBER: The block at which you want to check the health factor.

 CONTRACT_ADDRESS: The address to which you want to check the health factor => "0x..."

-BLOCK_NUMBER: The block at which you want to check the health factor

 # Usage